OrbitalEnterprises/eve-market-strategies/chapters/01-preliminaries.md

 [^5]: CCP has an interesting view on the legality of these efforts.
 The End User License Agreement (EULA) explicitly forbids cache scraping.
 However, CCP has consistently said that they enforce the EULA at their discretion and, practically speaking, they have tolerated scraping market data for many years.
 More recently, CCP has said many of their new third party APIs are intended to eliminate the need for cache scraping.
 The new market data APIs are a direct result of such efforts.
 [^6]: The size of the window for this average, and whether the average is over all regions is not documented anywhere.
 [^7]: Whereas iPython mainly supports the Python language, the Jupyter project is more inclusive and intends to provide support for numerous "data science" languages including [R](https://www.r-project.org/) and [Julia](http://julialang.org/).
 At time of writing, however, Python is still the best supported language in Jupyter.
+[^8]: Currently, the upload process begins around 0200 UTC and takes serveral hours to assemble and upload data.
+Order book data for the previous day is usually available by 0800 UTC.
+Market history for the previous day is usually delayed one additional day because CCP does not immediately make the data available.
+For example, the data for 2017-01-01 will be processed at 0200 UTC on 2017-01-02.
+However, CCP will not provide the market history snapshot for 2017-01-01 until several hours into 2017-01-02 \(i.e. after we've already started processing data for the previous day\).
+This data will instead be uploaded at 0200 UTC on 2017-01-03.